Syslog (QRadar)

 46Errors: 1

-• input(syslog) - minikube does not persist syslog output to disk, we will not be able to see these logs in applicatione
+• input(syslog) — minikube doesn’t persist syslog to disk, so those logs aren’t available.

 Describe command